 Member Colleges and Universities

 While diverse in size, focus, and enrollments, our member colleges and universities are united by their commitment to world-class liberal arts education.
 Each boasts in-demand faculty and a vibrant, intellectual environment.
 As major employers, they support the economic soundness of the greater Lehigh Valley and increase the region’s overall quality of life.
-Additionally, community residents enjoy year-round access to the members’ abounding cultural, artistic and public affairs programming.
+Additionally, members offer abundant cultural, artistic and public affairs programming which community residents can access and enjoy year-round.

 Founded in 1867, an all-women liberal arts college dedicated to preparing the whole student for life